yalue/elf_reader/string_replacement_notes.md

  - In `.gnu_version_r` sections:

     - The "VNFile" field in ELF32Verneed structures

     - The "Name" field in ELF32Vernaux structures

  - In the dynamic section:

     - The values with the needed tags (1)

     - The string table address (5) must be updated to the virtual address of the modified string table.

     - The string table size (10) must be updated to the size of the modified string table.

     - The shared object name (14)

     - The library search path (15)

+ - Hash table sections must be rebuilt if symbol names are changed.
+To do this, take the original hash table section and parse out the headers, etc. Then, rebuild the hash table using the same number of buckets and so on, but use the current symbol names.

+ - GNU hash table sections must also be rebuilt if present.

 Fields which *may* refer to strings, pending further investigation
 ==================================================================